 Publishers and journalists alike are taking on the role of a classic community organizer.
 Amanda Michel, a founder of Huffington Post’s OffTheBus who now works for ProPublica, said “I’m not a journalist by training and I directed the project using the online organizing tactics I learned on the campaigns of Howard Dean and John Kerry.”

 Traditional journalists often do not like to mix community organizing with journalism because it can contaminate the credibility of the reporting.
 However, as the competitive landscape shifts from scarcity to abundance of information and voices, the ability to “cover” the news objectively is no longer the most valuable key competency.
-Building active communities among users is .
+Building active communities among users is exponentially growing in value.

 The Sierra Club, which started in traditional community organizing, provides an interesting comparison.
 It has its own bimonthly magazine, Sierra, which is free for all members.
 Although the magazine’s reporting may have less influence in some circles due to the issue-bias of the organization, the club has considerable social and environmental impact because of their strong organizing tactics and 716,000 dues-paying members.
 These members supported the club to the tune of $40.6M annually in 2007.